-New laws governing the use of mopeds and scooters have taken effect in Indiana.
-Though these laws have been in effect for 10 months, there continues to be confusion about their application.
-Not understanding and complying with these new Indiana moped laws can cause serious problems for moped and scooter riders.
+Although laws governing the use of mopeds and scooters took effect in Indiana in January 2015, there continues to be confusion about their application.
+Not understanding and complying with these Indiana moped laws can cause serious problems for moped and scooter riders.

-Enacted in January of 2015, the new laws classify mopeds and scooters into one of two categories, each with its own unique rules.
-Motor driven cycles, as the new law refers to mopeds and scooters, are classified as a motor driven cycle class A or a motor driven cycle class B. The law also recognizes the classification of motorcycle, which has historically existed in Indiana.
+The laws classify mopeds and scooters into one of two categories, each with its own unique rules.
+Motor driven cycles, as the law refers to mopeds and scooters, are classified as a motor driven cycle class A or a motor driven cycle class B. The law also recognizes the classification of motorcycle, which has historically existed in Indiana.